eugenesvk/NeoVintageous/README.md

 | Multiple-cursor mode               | `CTRL-n` or `gh`

 ## neovintageousrc

+(see [Settings](Settings) re. the new consolidated config file that also includes initialization commands)

 A file that contains initialization commands is typically referred to as a "vimrc" file.
 In NeoVintageous, this file is called "neovintageousrc".
 Each line in the neovintageousrc file is executed as an Ex command at startup.